 Love and Redemption Breathtaking Cinematography

-It’s a xianxia drama so there’s going to be a lot of CGI.
-No complaints there because I already expected it.
+It’s a xianxia drama so there was already expectation going in that there was going to be a lot of CGI.

 There was one particular setting that stood out to me and that was Xuan Ji and Si Feng’s first official date.